Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

+Siddiqui, M. N., Gupta, A., Reddig, J. M., & Maclellan, C. J. (2024).
+HTN-Based Tutors: A New Intelligent Tutoring Framework Based on Hierarchical Task Networks.
+In _Proceedings of the 10th Conference on Learning at Scale_. [(pdf)][siddiqui-htn-tutors]

+Zhang, Qiao.
+(2024).
+Working with My TeammAItes: Exploring Human-AI Teaming Dynamics through Gaming Environments.
+Presented at the 19th International Conference on the Foundations of Digital Games.

 Zhang, Q. (2023).
 Understanding Human-AI Teaming Dynamics through Gaming Environments.
 In _Proceedings of the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment_, 19(1), 440-443. [(pdf)][zhang-aaide-23]